sara-nl/spiderdocs/source/Pages/aghub/agh_getting_started.rst

 ----------------------
 Initalize your account
 ----------------------
-The AGHub is a secure environment, and therefore direct download from the internet is not possible.
-Data transfer works through the Research Drive (RD), which can be mounted in your home folder.

-To facilitate setting up your account, we recomend you run the following command:
+To facilitate setting up your account, we recommend you run the following command:

 .. code-block:: bash

     /project/aghub/Share/init/init.sh

-by typing it into the command line.

 This script will do the following:

-1. It will copy a conda environment to your home folder, and add it to your path.
+* It will copy a conda environment to your home folder, and add it to your path.
 This conda environment contains many useful packages, both general software and software for dealing with genetics data.

-2. It will also create a folder in your home directory `rd` (and `.rd_cache`) which will be used to mount the research drive.
-It will also create a bin folder in your home directory, to which it will add some useful scripts.
+* It will also create a folder in your home directory `rd` which will be used to mount the research drive.

+* It will create a bin folder in your home directory, to which it will add some useful scripts

-3. It will setup your bashrc, vimrc and screenrc files with useful defaults.
+* It will setup your bashrc, vimrc and screenrc files with useful defaults.

-The next step is to setup your research drive mount: :ref:`_agh_research_drive`.
+The next step now is to setup your research drive mount: :ref:`_agh_research_drive`.

 Afterwards, you can find out how to install new software: :ref:`_agh_installing_software`.